How do I copyright an idea?

 There is no such thing as copyright registration in South Africa.
 Copyright arises automatically and is free.
 It need not be registered.
 One only adds the “(c)” symbol, “owner’s name” and “date” for evidentiary purposes.
 In the US, one can register copyright, but again, this is only for evidentiary purposes.

 To protect an idea, one must register a patent – see the patent section on this website.
-But most works that are copyrightable are not patentable, e.g. a musical score, a script for a tv show, a website, an idea for a reality show, a business method (see more examples).
+But most works that are copyrightable are not patentable, e.g. a musical score, a script for a tv show, a website, an idea for a reality show, software, a Business method (see more examples).
 The best way to protect these ideas is by way of copyright and confidentiality undertakings.
 But, remember that confidentiality undertakings are only enforceable for as long as the “confidential information” remains secret.
 As soon as you air the first episode of your tv show, the general “storyline” behind it seldom remains confidential.

 Leave a Comment